 By having a highly-skilled, motivated and happy workforce we are able to deliver better services to our customers.
 Our colleagues love what they do, with an amazing 91% of them reporting they are satisfied with CGA as their employer.

 We invest in our colleagues’ learning and development to ensure they have the right skills and knowledge to deliver the very best services to our customers.
 We aim to recruit the best staff from a range of different backgrounds and cultures to ensure the organisation is reflective of the communities we serve.

 We are also very proud of our role as an Accredited Living Wage Employer.
-As part of our commitment to paying people a fair and reasonable wage, we are playing a key role in an initiative led by Preston City Council to encourage more local businesses to raise their own rates of pay to at least £9.30 per hour.
-As a community-based housing association with over 90% of our colleagues living in the Preston area, it is really important to us to pay the Living Wage.
+As part of our commitment to paying people a fair and reasonable wage, we are playing a key role in an initiative led by Preston City Council to encourage more local businesses to raise their own rates of pay.
+As a community-based housing association over 90% of our colleagues live in the Preston area, therefore, it is really important to us to pay the Living Wage.

 At Community Gateway, every colleague is committed to help engage and empower local communities.
 Colleagues are given opportunities and encouraged to support charitable and community activities during the working week and in their own time.